debu-sinha/finance-forecast-app/README.md

     lsof -ti:3000 | xargs kill -9
     ```

-6.  **No Matching Dates in Actuals Comparison**: Ensure actuals dates overlap with forecast horizon.
+6.  **No Matching Dates in Actuals Comparison**: This was fixed!
+The issue was Prophet generating Sunday-based weeks while actual data uses Monday-based weeks.
+The system now auto-detects the day-of-week from your training data and generates forecast dates that align correctly.

 7.  **MLflow Connection Error**: Verify DATABRICKS_HOST and DATABRICKS_TOKEN in `.env.local`.